Très-Saint-Sacrement: History

 In 1803, Lord Alexander Ellice built a flour mill along the English River (Rivière des Anglais) to encourage settlement of the area.
 Around 1804, his son George also built a mill on the west bank of the English River, that became a settlement bearing his name, George's Mill, but renamed to Howick circa 1833.

 On October 26, 1813, the Battle of the Chateauguay took place at Allan's Corners, a hamlet with a general store and post office where a bridge crossed the Châteauguay River.
 Canadian and Native forces fought and repelled there an invading American force that was planning to attack Montreal during the War of 1812.

 In 1885, the parish municipality was established, taking its name from the parish of Très-Saint-Sacrement, that was formed in 1844.
-On October 29, 1915, the parish municipality lost part of its territory when its main population centre split off to become the Village Municipality of Howick.
+On October 29, 1915, the parish municipality lost part of its territory when its main population centre split off to become the Village Municipality of Howick..
+On 2026, the status of Très-Saint-Sacrement changed from a parish municipality to a regular municipality.